 Bus travel tends to be widely available and well used within and around cities and towns.
 For longer distances and between towns and cities, coach services are fast and effective.
 In rural areas, bus services are often available, if sometimes infrequent.
-And in really remote areas, public transport is often provided by Postbuses, which run on 35 routes in the remotest parts of Scotland.
-And before we leave the roads altogether, one final option sometimes worth considering in the more remote parts of Scotland is hitch-hiking.
+Before we leave the roads altogether, one final option sometimes worth considering in the more remote parts of Scotland is hitch-hiking.

 Rail travel remains an option across a surprisingly large part of Scotland.
 The Central Belt is extremely well served by rail, and more lines are being built or planned.
-Railway lines are a rarity south of the Central Belt, apart from the a line to Ayr and Stranraer and the main lines heading north from England to Edinburgh and Glasgow: though plans are in hand to build a railway line from Edinburgh to Galashiels.
+Railway lines are a rarity south of the Central Belt, apart from the a line to Ayr and Stranraer and the main lines heading north from England to Edinburgh and Glasgow: though a railway has been built from Edinburgh to Galashiels.

 North of the Central Belt, Inverness, can be reached by rail via either Perth or Aberdeen.
 And from Inverness, lines connect to Thurso and Wick in the far north, and Kyle of Lochalsh on the west coast.
 Glasgow has connections north to Fort William and Mallaig, and to Oban.
 Rail is a pretty good way to get around, especially as it allows you to see some of the most remote and beautiful parts of Scotland.